 The numbers reveal the unexplored potential of the huge user masses.
 Those that are considered RMG gamers at present are a minor portion (~10%) of the total gaming market.
 Yet they bring in those estimated 40% of revenues.

-With increased crossover integration and better monetization schemes, the gaming world can drop the “gambling” qualification and still be happy with the numbers.
+With increased crossover integration and better monetization schemes (in-app and subscription top the list), the gaming world can soon expect to drop the “gambling” qualification and still be happy with the numbers.

 Current Macro Factors Affecting Gambling Trends